Home > Rubber Flooring > Choosing the Perfect Size Herringbone | nwfloors.co.uk

 How Much Does Herringbone Wood Flooring Cost?

-Installation costs will vary as well, depending on the method, size of planks and the size of the space or whether you are laying the herringbone flooring yourself.
+Installation costs will also vary based on the method, size of the planks, and whether you are installing the flooring yourself.

 How to Install Herringbone Wood Flooring

-• Check the suitability of the subfloor and do preparatory work, if required, to ensure the moisture level is not too high and that the subfloor is level.
+• Check the suitability of the subfloor and do any necessary preparatory work to ensure proper moisture levels and a level surface.

 • Measure the space.

-• Acclimatise the flooring for around 3 days in the room where it will be laid allowing as much air to get to each piece as possible.
+• Acclimatize the flooring for around three days in the intended room, allowing air exposure to each piece.

-• Sort the planks into two piles, left side and right side.
+• Sort the planks into left and right piles.

-• Gather your tools, we would recommend ensuring you know how to use them all safely beforehand and having the correct PPE as well.
-Tools you might need include: chalk, hammer, cordless screwdriver, square, tape measure, handsaw, and perhaps a jigsaw.
+• Gather necessary tools, ensuring you understand their safe use and have appropriate PPE.
+Tools may include chalk, hammer, screwdriver, square, tape measure, handsaw, and possibly a jigsaw.

-• Check any doors will fit over the flooring and temporarily remove doors if required/possible.
+• Check if doors fit over the flooring, temporarily removing them if necessary.

-• Make a starter board (people usually use plywood for this) this needs to be the same length as your planks but square.
+• Create a starter board the same length as your planks but square.

-• Intersect the X line with your Y line at a 90degree angle.
-Double Check all angles and measurements before continuing.
+• Intersect the X line with the Y line at a 90-degree angle, double-checking all angles and measurements.

-• From the Y line measure 27mm on each side and mark these two lines A and B with chalk these are your guide lines.
-The Y line is in the middle between your A planks and B planks.
+• From the Y line, measure 27mm on each side and mark these lines A and B with chalk, serving as guide lines.

-• Line up the starter board with the top corner on your B line.
+• Align the starter board with the top corner on your B line.

-If you have questions on anything you&#;ve read in this article or want to talk to our wooden flooring experts for advice then please get in touch with us at Wooden Floors UK.
+If you have questions about this article or wish to consult our wooden flooring experts for advice, please contact us at Wooden Floors UK.

 Comments